 Where Are You Now?

-How to Get Referred for your Dream Job?
+How to Get Referred for your Dream Job

 Talking to your 1st degree LinkedIn connections is the first step.
 Find those connections who wholeheartedly believe in your professional abilities and like you.
 It helps if they’re connected to people in your desired industry, but it’s not vital.
-These are what I call your “Top Connectors.”
+I call them your “Top Connectors.”
 You can be direct with these people.
 Tell them what you’re looking for, the type of person you want to talk to, and ask who they know.

-Ultimately, you want to talk to 2nd-degree connections that are company VIPs because they’re who you want to refer you for a specific job.
+Ultimately, you want to talk to connections that are company VIPs because they’re who you want to refer you for a specific job.
 If you’ve done the legwork, a Top Connector will introduce you and you’re on your way.
 But sometimes you need to get crafty.
 Try working backwards by using LinkedIn advanced searches to find the ideal people to contact.
 Find your best mutual connection to introduce you and have them cite a specific reason you’d like to speak with them.

 So you have the connections, now what?
 Informational interviews are your go-to mechanism for getting referred.
 Just to be clear, informational interviews are NOT explicitly about a job.
 They’re a learning tool comprised of three main parts:

 -Intro/ Connection Building

 -Learning and Liking

 -How They Can Help

 Intro/ Connection Building:

 Talk positively and enthusiastically about your mutual connection and shared interests.
 Emphasize the purpose of the call, the topic you most want to discuss with them (see Learning and Liking).
 Also be ready to share your quick response to “tell me about yourself.”
 If you’re terrified of this, consider getting some interview coaching.

 Learning and Liking:

 Ask thoughtful questions about the connection’s industry, company, and position.
 You want to ask questions that imply your fit in the industry and company.
 Surface-level questions could make your connection feel like you’re wasting their time.

 How They Can Help:

 As you near the end of your call, the conversation usually transitions to your career.
 Sometimes they’ll ask how they can help you in your job search.
 Other times you’ll have to navigate to that topic yourself.

 So far, all of this sounds pretty good, right?
 You figure out your ideal next career move, you identify who can help you, and you start requesting introductions & informational interviews.
 But what happens when you hit a roadblock?